 Market Size: According to a report by the International Trade Administration, Poland has a dynamic market.
 Foreigners are drawn to invest in the place due to the quality of life, education, competitive workforce, and locational significance.

 It is the largest single market among the new EU states.
-Poland has the tenth largest economy based on the GDP growth in 2019 (592 billion USD), and on average, its growth is 4%, according to the World Bank.
+Poland has the tenth largest economy based on the GDP growth (592 billion USD), and on average, its growth is 4%, according to the World Bank.